 B) Prizes will be awarded on a team basis.

-D) Prizes will be awarded on the final day but are subject to final checks by the committee.
+D) Prizes will be awarded on the final day unless otherwise stated but are subject to final checks by the committee.
 All cash prizes will be mailed no later than one month after tournament concludes.
+W-9 must be signed for anyone receiving a payout of $600 or more and must be signed before teams leave following awards.

-E) Polygraph test may be given to the top winners of the tournament and other prize winners the committee deem necessary.
-The test would be given as soon as possible following the tournament.
+E) Polygraph test may be given to the top winners of the tournament and other prize winners the committee deem necessary, as soon as possible following the tournament.

 F) Payoff in cash prizes is based on 260 team field.